 However, Amazon did not stop delivering non-essential goods from its own stocks.
-Widespread reports from workers and unions suggests that deliveries of non-essential items continued.
+Widespread reports from

 The policy sparked confusion and panic among third-party sellers.
 Ten days after the restrictions were put in place, Amazon announced it would expand the range of products accepted at its warehouses on an itemby-item basis.